5 Easy steps to start homeschooling

 - Educate yourself on home education.
 A good starting point would be the Beginners Guide on the website of the Association for Homeschooling.
 Visit www.sahomeschoolers.org , select the “Get Started” option from the menu and click on “Beginners Guide”.
 (You must join the website to get access to this).

-Watch the videos by the association for homeschooling on this site.
+Watch the videos in the SAHomeschoolers Youtube channel.
 It is focused on the South African Homeschooler and addresses most topics from legal to getting started.
 Attend workshops on home education.
 Watch the movie CLASS DISMISSED, the first full lenght documentary on home education.
 It gives a good idea of what different approaches looks like in real life.

 - If your child is in a school, take your child out of the school.
 The law does not require parents to provide the school with any paperwork.
-From a courtesy point of view it is advisable to inform the school that you have decided to home school your child, and request a transfer certificate.
-If they do not provide a certificate, do not be concerned about this.
+From a courtesy point of view it is advisable to inform the school that you have decided to home school your child.

 - Choose a homeschooling approach and curriculum that suits the needs of you and your child.
 Details on curriculums are available on the SAHomeschoolers.
 You can also visit a homeschooling curriculum expo.
 Details can be found by selecting the “Support > Seminars , Expo's etc.” menu option on the website.
 Click here for an article with advise on how to select a homeschooling curriculum.